Peterpiotr/siguren-documentation/docs/source/archives/49104-15-001-operation--maintenance-manual-issue-d_reviewed.rst

    **General Hints of Assembly**

-   Please make sure that the **RUFLEX\ ® torque limiter** is in a technically excellent condition.
+   Please make sure that the **RUFLEX\ ® MS Torque Limiter** is in a technically excellent condition.

    Clean the sliding surfaces of the hub, the driving component, the pressure disk and the friction linings concerning dirt, oil and grease.

-   Protect the torque limiter against any axial displacement on the shaft by a grub screw DIN EN ISO 4029 with toothed cup point or end disk.
+   Protect the MS Torque Limiter against any axial displacement on the shaft by a grub screw DIN EN ISO 4029 with toothed cup point or end disk.